Park Sung-hyun wins U.S. Women’s Open for first LPGA Tour victory

 Sung Hyun Park won the U.S. Women’s Open on Sunday for her first LPGA Tour victory.

-The 23-year-old from South Korea shot her second straight 5-under 67 and won a day-long battle with front-running Shanshan Feng and teenage amateur Hye-Jin Choi at Trump National Golf Club.
+The 23-year-old from South Korea shot her second straight 5-under 67 and won a final-round battle with front-running Shanshan Feng and teenage amateur Hye-Jin Choi at Trump National Golf Club.

-Park, who birdied the 15th to move into a tie for the lead and the 17th to open a two-shot edge after Choi made a double bogey on the previous hole, finished at 11-under 277 for a two-stroke win over Choi.
+Park birdied the 15th to move into a tie for the lead and the 17th to open a two-shot edge after Choi made a double bogey on the previous hole.
+Park finished at 11-under 277 for a two-stroke win over Choi.

 President Donald Trump attended the biggest event in women’s golf for the third straight day.
 There was a peaceful protest after he arrived at his box near the 15th green shortly after 3 p.m.